 Step 4: Heat a skillet with oil over medium-high heat.
 Cook the marinated beef for 5-7 minutes, stirring occasionally, until browned.
 Add water or broth if the sauce thickens too much.

-Step 6: Serve the beef over steamed rice, with grilled veggies or serve with some sautéed green beans with garlic and olive oil.
+Step 6: Serve over steamed rice with the grilled veggies, or alongside these sautéed green beans with garlic.
 Garnish with green onions and sesame seeds.

 Storage